ton-community/ton-docs/docs/contribute/localization-program/how-it-works.md

 - **Customization glossary** - it will let translators know how to translate words and also make AI generate proper translates based on the project, and anyone can upload their glossary if needed.

 :::info
-We won't talk about how to finish the whole thing in this, but we want you to know those important and make this TownSquareXYZ Localization Program unique parts, that you can try TownSquareXYZ Localization Program yourself.
+We won't talk about how to finish the whole thing in this, but we want you to know those important and make this TownSquare Labs Localization Program unique parts, that you can try TownSquare Labs Localization Program yourself.
 :::

 ## How to set up a new crowdin project?